saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 7. **Set Auto Cancel Date (Optional)**
    - If the store configuration has `setAutoCancelDate = "Y"`, compute and assign an automatic cancel date for the rejected item.
-   - This is often used to automatically cancel or close out an order if certain criteria (e.g., payment) are not met in time.

 8. **Log External Fulfillment**
    - Create a system message or call the `createUpdateExternalFulfillmentOrderItem` service to notify external systems of the rejected item.
-   - This ensures all external fulfillment or third-party logistics providers are updated accordingly.

 ---

 ### **Handling Bundle Product OrderItems**
-If the `OrderItem` refers to a *bundle product*, its component items (linked via `OrderItemShipGrpInvRes`, `PickListItem`, and `ShipmentItem`) are also typically reserved, picked, and shipped together.
+If the `OrderItem` refers to a *bundle product*, its component items (linked via `OrderItemShipGrpInvRes`, `PickListItem`, and `ShipmentItem`) are also reserved, picked, and shipped together.
 When rejecting the *parent* `OrderItem`, be sure to evaluate if any underlying component items also need to be adjusted or rejected, particularly during the inventory reservation and/or shipment cancellation steps.

 ---